CBD for proctitis

 No intoxicating effect: Unlike THC, CBD is not psychoactive and does not cause changes in consciousness.

-CBD acts via the endocannabinoid system directly on inflammatory processes, mucous membrane irritations, and pain, all of which are central symptoms of proctitis.
+CBD acts via the endocannabinoid system directly on inflammatory processes, mucosal irritations, and pain, all of which are central symptoms in proctitis.
 Especially the rectal application in the form of suppositories makes CBD a promising option for those suffering from recurrent or chronic therapy-resistant proctitis.
 It is important that CBD is always used as part of a holistic therapy concept and coordinated with a doctor beforehand.

-CBD suppositories for proctitis – application, effect, and experiences
+CBD suppositories for proctitis – usage, effect, and experiences

-The local application of CBD Suppositories in the rectum is considered a particularly targeted and gentle therapy option for Proctitis, that is, the inflammation of the rectal mucosa.
+The local application of CBD suppositories in the rectum is considered a particularly targeted and gentle therapy option for Proctitis, that is, the inflammation of the rectal mucosa.
 Unlike oral intake, cannabidiol acts directly where it is needed: on the inflamed mucous membrane of the rectum.
 This form of application combines high efficacy with good tolerability and is therefore gaining increasing importance – especially for patients with chronic-recurrent or medication-resistant proctitis.
 CBD suppositories are a modern, locally acting, and well-tolerated therapy option for proctitis.
-In combination with hyaluronic acid, as in the CANNEFF® SUP suppositories, they can specifically help reduce inflammation, relieve symptoms, and regenerate mucous membranes.
-Their use is uncomplicated and they represent a meaningful addition to conventional treatment, especially in chronic or therapy-resistant cases.
-However, a medical evaluation should always be done before use, particularly to determine the exact cause of proctitis.
+In combination with hyaluronic acid, as in the CANNEFF® SUP suppositories, they can specifically contribute to reducing inflammation, alleviating symptoms, and regenerating mucous membranes.
+Their use is uncomplicated and they represent a sensible addition to conventional treatment, especially in chronic or therapy-resistant courses.
+However, a medical examination should always be carried out before use, particularly to determine the exact cause of proctitis.

 How are CBD suppositories used for proctitis?